cgalli/ATMOS_6910_2018/lecture10.md

 to write code that works and is useful

 The reason we sift through mountains of data is to find the essence of that data or its relationships to other data.
 Making sense of it can be confusing.
 Communicating what that data means in the context of your research can feel daunting.
+This is why we leverage design techniques to help facilitate tackling any given problem.

 ## This for that
-The practical answer when approaching design is always somehwere in the middle of the spectrum for any given style or technique.
+The practical answer when approaching design is always somewhere in the middle of the spectrum for any given style or technique.
 Consider these few overarching concepts:

 - Many separate functions vs. one long program
 - Separate files for individual functions vs. single file